ShamaTorgal/M1_calendar_UTIL/1_Requirements/README.md

 ## Description
-*  This Calendar application can perform mainly three operations those are finding the day corresponding to a given date, month and the year which were asked.
-Next feature of this application is we can add task on a certain date just like todo list, Task/notes, One more feature is I will be storing these tasks in a file and And future we will be adding festivals on a certain day in the calender.
- And one more is we can print all the days of the month.
+   This Calendar application can perform mainly three operations those are finding the day corresponding to a given date, month and the year which were asked.
+Next feature of this application is we can add task on a certain date just like todo list, Task/notes, One more feature is I will be storing these tasks in a file and And future we will be adding festivals on a certain day in the calender and one more is we can print all the days of the month.

  ## The main objectives of this application are
 * The user shall view the day when he enter the date month year